One of the biggest issues in mobile application development is how to build mobile apps that are applicable to

 Mobile cloud computing can be viewed as a cloud infrastructure enhanced to provide a mobile ecosystem for mobile apps and to allow access to business apps from mobile devices.
 The data processing and the data storage happen outside the mobile device, and results are displayed through the mobile device screen or speakers.

-Use mobile clouds and tools to simplify mobile app development for multiple mobile
+Use mobile clouds and tools to simplify mobile app development for multiple mobile devices

 The big problem for mobile app developers is to create an app that can be run on multiple mobile devices without having to build the app for each particular device.
 We have suggested the mobile cloud as a solution to this problem.
 There are tools that make this solution much easier.